Every business traveller should belong to at least one frequent flyer program – but making that choice isn't as straightforward as you may think.

 3. Perks for sticking with one airline

-For instance, Cathay Pacific Marco Polo Club allows Silver members to access the airline's business class lounges prior to Cathay Pacific and Cathay Dragon flights, a rare perk that’s usually reserved for Gold-grade flyers.
+For instance, Cathay Pacific's Cathay program allows Silver members to access the airline's business class lounges prior to Cathay Pacific flights, a rare perk that’s usually reserved for Gold-grade flyers.

-Hong Kong-based travellers would get the most use out of this, including at the elegant flagship ‘The Pier’ lounge (below), while passengers from Victoria will also find a dedicated Cathay Pacific lounge at Melbourne Airport.
+Hong Kong-based travellers would get the most use out of this, including at the elegant flagship ‘The Pier’ lounge (below).

 Australian domestic travellers will undoubtedly look to Qantas and Virgin Australia.